 The blade and the foot pocket’s importance can’t be overstated enough.
 However, this is a very crucial part of this guide.
 It is now time to discuss the stiffness.
 Without question, if you skip this design integration then it can completely deter the experience of freediving for you.
 But, a common misconception is at play that is somewhat true but not the whole truth.
 This misconception is that the stiffness of a blade is dependent on your skill level.
 While this is not necessarily false, the stiffness is more-so dependent on your build and strength.
 It works both ways and here is why.

 For softer blades with less stiffness, they will be easy to flex but will also lack the power of stiffer models.
 But, as the stiffness increases so does the strength that is required to kick with them.
-In other words, stiffer blades can wear you down quicker and if you do not have optimal leg strength, can be a detriment.
+In other words, stiffer blades can wear you down quickly and if you do not have optimal leg strength, can be a detriment.
 When you get accustomed to them, though, they can offer superior performance.

-This last section really plays off the last one.
 The stiffness will play a role in your skill level but again, your body strength also does.
 However, you should also not be under the impression that the most expensive model is the best one for you.
 In fact, if you are looking to increase your skill level, you need to focus more on technique than the fin itself.
 Of course, the build of the blade also comes into play with your skill level.
 Pro-level freedivers will probably settle for nothing less than carbon blades.
 Meanwhile, beginners may prefer plastic blades and more flexible models.

 Alright, so the sizing and fitting have already been addressed.
 Yet, it is so vital that this question needs to be addressed.
 When it comes to selecting the proper foot pocket, prior research needs to be done (but that was already addressed).
 If the manufacturer promises the foot pocket fits true to size, then go with your actual shoe size.
 If that happens to be an 11, then look for size 11; simple as that.
 Of course, remember that this accounts for bare feet or thin socks.